Last updated on July 28th, 2022

-Not only does mould look unsightly, it can damage anything it comes into to contact with, from walls to ceilings as well as soft furnishings.
-Mould can also become a source of embarrassment due to unappealing odours and if left to spread it can even become a health hazard, especially to vulnerable people.
+Not only does mould look unsightly, but it can also damage anything it comes into contact with, from walls to ceilings as well as soft furnishings.
+Mould can also become a source of embarrassment due to unappealing odours, and if left to spread it can even become a health hazard, especially to vulnerable people.

 How much does mould removal cost?

 The issues caused by mould are numerous and it is always better to remove the problem as soon as possible to stop it from spreading and causing damage.
 You should always be on the lookout for mould as it loves to appear in hidden areas and before you know it a small patch quickly spreads to an entire wall or room.

 |Mould removal||Per job||£25 - £375||£200|